 Consider whether or not the theory of valuation upon which your expert is basing his or her opinion is generally recognized by the valuation community as a valid methodology of determining value.
 If not, your expert may not survive a Daubert or Free challenge.

-Joy M. Feinberg of Feinberg & Barry, P.C. has practiced family law in Chicago for more than 20 years.
+Joy M. Feinberg is a partner at Boyle Feinberg Sharma in Illinois and has practiced family law in Chicago for more than 30 years.
 She is past-president of the Illinois Chapter of the American Academy of Matrimonial Lawyers.
-She can be reached at (312) 444-1050.
-View her firm's Divorce Magazine profile here.

 Add A Comment